-Note: For grippers other than UniGripper CoLight, Schmalz FXCB - Foam and Schmalz FXCB - Suction cups it might be necessary to manually configure TCP (position, orientation, payload, center of gravity) according to the technical specifications of your gripper.
+Note: For grippers in this category, it might be necessary to manually configure TCP (position, orientation, payload, center of gravity) according to the technical specifications of your gripper.
 Consult your gripper manufacturer for further details.

 Import from gripper.json

 Choose this option only if you have a special gripper with one or more vacuum channels and a file in the robot home folder called "gripper.json" that contains the geometry and the corresponding IO settings for the gripper.